lukecav/awesome-wp-developer-tools/README.md

 * [WP Query Console](https://wordpress.org/plugins/wp-query-console/) - Handy tool for developers to quickly test various WordPress queries (WP_Query, WP_User_Query, WP_Comment_Query, WP_Term_Query, WP_Network_Query, WP_Site_Query).
 Simply provide your arguments array and select the query type you would like to test.
 * [WP REST API Cache](https://wordpress.org/plugins/wp-rest-api-cache/) - Enable caching for WordPress REST API and increase speed of your application.
 * [WP Reset](https://wordpress.org/plugins/wp-reset/) - It’s Resets the your database to the default installation and does not modify files.
 Deletes all customizations and content of wordpress.
+* [WP Rollback](https://wordpress.org/plugins/wp-rollback/) - Rollback (or forward) any WordPress.org plugin or theme like a boss.
 * [WP API Menus](https://wordpress.org/plugins/wp-api-menus/) - Extends WP API with WordPress menu routes.
 * [WordPress MU Domain Mapping](https://wordpress.org/plugins/wordpress-mu-domain-mapping/) - Map any blog on a WordPress website to another domain.
 * [Yeoman WordPress Plugin Generator](https://github.com/WebDevStudios/generator-plugin-wp) - Yeoman generator for WordPress plugins.